3n0ugh/Web-Scraper-Book-Info/TO-DO.md

 - [ ] Grab the book links.

+  - [ ] Create a function to grab data.
+  - [ ] Make it for first 550 page.

-- [ ] Go to the book links and, grab these datas:
+- [ ] Go to the book links and, grab these data:

   - [ ] Book Title
   - [ ] Author